 What Is a Student Loan Grace Period and How Long Is It?

 As you prepare for life after graduation, one important step is figuring out whether you’re required to make monthly student loan payments right away or you have what’s called a “grace period.”
-The same question applies to students taking a break from full-time education.
+The same question applies to students taking a break from going to school full time.

 Below, we’ll explain what a grace period is, when it starts, and how you might extend yours.
 You’ll also find a simple financial to-do list to tackle before you start making student loan payments.